1. English

 • Toilet paper: Make sure to bring your own.

-WHAT TO PUT IN THE DUFFEL BAG ?
+WHAT TO PACK IN THE DUFFEL BAG?

 As a Direct Local Tour operator we provide you with a duffel bag at your briefing and INCLUDE an extra porter who will carry up to 7 kgs or 15 lbs. including your 2.5kg sleeping bag, mattress and extra clothing.